-The meeting must be carried out in the Okazaki area of NINS.
+In principle, the meeting must be carried out in the Okazaki area of NINS.

 Please note that you can hold a meeting in the Okazaki Conference Center of NINS.
-For details on reservation procedures, please contact the Joint Use Section of the International Research Cooperation Division (r7133@orion.ac.jp).
+For details on reservation procedures, please contact the Joint Research Section of the International Research Cooperation Division (r7133@orion.ac.jp).

-To contribute to the research communities surrounding NIPS and to Japanese universities, we plan to adopt one proposal (or more if possible) for holding a NIPS research meeting outside the NINS Okazaki area.
+In addition, to contribute to the research communities surrounding NIPS and to Japanese universities, we plan to annually adopt one proposal (or more if possible) for both a NIPS research meeting and a NIPS international workshop outside the NINS Okazaki area.
 Preferably the venue will be a university or other related institute.
 As a general rule, the research meeting cannot be held in conjunction with any other event, such as an academic conference or the like.
 Travel expenses for these research meetings will be handled in accordance with the rules for those held in the Okazaki area.